 | Carrier roaming | High, per day or per MB | Low: bill surprises |

-| Local physical SIM | Medium, but must be purchased there | Medium: lose your number |
+| Local physical SIM | Medium, but you have to buy it there | Medium: you lose your number |

-| PuraSim travel eSIM | Low, fixed plan from $0.85 | Total: pay in advance with no surcharges |
+| PuraSim travel eSIM | Low, fixed plan from $0.85 | Total: pay upfront and no surcharges |

 Conclusion